 Both things were not really useable in IP networks.
 Why?
 If people know that they will get better performance by setting these bits they will do it.
 Without any control between IP hosts and the IP network (who is allowed to set the bits and who not) a QOS policy can not be implemented in a network.
 So in the past a router set all bypassing user IP datagrams to precedence 0 and just use precedence 7 for prioritizing own or received routing messages .
-The idea having different routing tables according different network characteristics (e.g. differentiating between long-delay satellite links versus small delay terrastic links) in a router failed because there was no dynamic routing protocol supporting different metrics for different characteristics, but is was to late; the last version of OSPF removed that support!).
+The idea having different routing tables according different network characteristics (e.g. differentiating between long-delay satellite links versus small delay terrastic links) in a router failed because there was no dynamic routing protocol supporting different routing tables in a router for a long period (OSPF was the first routing protocol to allow different metrics for different characteristics, but is was to late; the last version of OSPF removed that support!).